 How to boost your calories

-Aim to eat three meals and three snacks a day to bump up your energy intake in a healthy way.
+Aim to eat 3 meals and 3 snacks each day to boost your energy intake in a healthy way.

 Make time for breakfast.
 Try porridge made with milk and sprinkle some chopped fruit or raisins on top.
-Have whole milk until you build your weight back up.
+Have whole milk until you increase your weight.

 Or how about eggs on toast with some grilled tomatoes or mushrooms?